 On 16 May 2020 the new article 7:89/1 of the Belgian Companies and Associations Code, which provides that listed companies must establish a remuneration policy with respect to directors, other officers and delegates for day-to-day management, entered into force.
 This article details the objectives of, as well as the information that needs to be included in, the remuneration policy.
 The remuneration policy must be approved by a binding vote of the general shareholders' meeting and must be submitted to the general shareholders' meeting for approval whenever there is a material change and in any case at least every four years.
-In view hereof, in accordance with article 7:89/1 of the Belgian Companies and Associations Code, the nomination and remuneration prepared a new remuneration policy that the board of directors intends to submit to the shareholders for approval at the occasion of the annual general shareholders' meeting to be held on 27 May 2021.
+In view hereof, in accordance with article 7:89/1 of the Belgian Companies and Associations Code, the nomination and remuneration committee prepared a remuneration policy which will be submitted for approval to the annual general shareholders' meeting held on 27 May 2022.
 The aforementioned remuneration policy can be consulted on the Company's website and has been included in the Section "Remuneration Policy" of the 2020 Annual Report.

-No significant change to the remuneration policy is envisaged for 2021 or the following accounting years.
+No significant change to the remuneration policy is envisaged for the following accounting years.
 However, the Company will continuously review the remuneration of directors and members of the executive management against market practice.

 14.3.
+Directors

-Directors 14.3.1.
+14.3.1.
 General